paytrail/documentation/content/legacy/e1-interface/fields.md

 {{< /notice >}}

 {{< notice "note" >}}
 It is not recommended to use REFERENCE_NUMBER field unless there is a justifiable requirement for it.
-Field allows to pass a webshop generated reference number for reference payment through Paytrail service.
+Field allows to pass a website generated reference number for reference payment through Paytrail service.
 Field value is only used with payment methods which are used with merchant's own contracts using only technical implementation from Paytrail.
 With other payment methods (or when REFERENCE_NUMBER is omitted) Paytrail always generates reference number automatically.
 {{< /notice >}}

 ### Fields